robots4life/workshop-001-svelte-demo/README.md

 Again, go to your `about` page and admire the data you have just loaded into the page and are using inside curly brackets in your page markup. :tada: :muscle: :sunglasses: :cool:

 <a href="http://localhost:5173/about" target="_blank">http://localhost:5173/about</a>

+Checkout the next branch to continue.

+**`git checkout 010-work-with-array-of-objects-in-page-markup`**